What have they been doing with my mortgage payments?

 Unlike previous law where a Qualified Written Request presumed you knew what the problem is, with a RFI you don’t have to know that there’s a problem.

-We will ask my client’s loan servicer how they have applied her payments during 2014.
+We will ask my client’s loan servicer how they have applied her payments during the last tax year.
 Dollars to doughnuts, the payments have been applied to interest, not principal.

 Of course, we may find that the servicer is holding all of the payments in some kind of suspense account and hasn’t credited them to any element of her loan.